nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

    AIC=3144.57   AICc=3144.76   BIC=3169.3
 ```

 HA!
 Five parameters and none significant in a rather complex seasonal model.
-AND, it took forever to run.
+AND, it took forever to run during which my CPU fan speed high.
 If you know what you're doing- difference to remove the trend, then it's obviously an AR(1):

 ```r
 sarima(cmort, 1,1,0, no.constant=TRUE)